amar-laksh/accu2023/notes/workshop/workshop.md

 - We need to remember that views don't provide expensive functions for efficient calls.
 - We can take advantage of the caching mechanisms for views.
 - Use `bel::views`.
+- Two problems: caching and constant propagation.

+## Spans
+- `std::span` is a generalization of the `std::string_view` for basically any pointer.
+- Also, it can be thought of a view.
+- It provides a range API.
+- Be careful to not use spans when they refer to invalid elements/memory.
+- Again, it follows the rules of pointers.
+- It's good in cases if you need to jump to the nth element.
+(It has contiguous memory and the iterator is contiguous category)
+- We need to make sure that we are sending compile time type parameters when calling positional methods on span.
+- They don't propagate constants.

+## Threads
+-  NOTE: `.join()` is not `noexcept` in `std::thread`.
+- `std::jthread` have two main advantages: joins automatically, handles exceptions by pausing threads and polling can be done using stop tokens.
+- QUESTION: stop tokens are similar to `nod::signals`?
+- `jthreads` request stop and join automatically.
+-
+-